stvsach/dside/README.md

 ## Installation
-Currently, dside requires pandas, numpy, and the matlab engine (for alphashapes). dside can be installd with the following commands.
+Currently, dside requires pandas, numpy, matplotlib, and matlab engine (for alphashapes). dside can be installd with the following commands.
 ```bash
 pip install dside
 ```